Janus1992/KSP_Starship-kOS-Interface/Ships/Script/readme.txt

 -------------------Ideas--------------------
 - Tooltips for main screen info text?
-- Check for circ at ap when ship is escaping.
 - Use Scrollbox or page enlargement for added functions?
         - Maneuver Page:
                 - Suicide Burn?